www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/md/net/splitcells/os/state/interface/command/repo.process.md

 explaining the reasoning behind repo process, can be found.
 # Common Use Cases
+> It's all about advertisement.

-The command `repo.process` provides a `--help` flag, with details regarding all command flags.
+The command `repo.process` provides a `--help` flag, with all details regarding all command flags.

+The following contains a small gallery of use cases, in order to get a feeling, of the programs capabilities and scope.
+Look into the program's `--help` flag output via `repo.process --help`, for more detailed documentation.
 ## Add new remote to each sub repo.
 This can be done via a Git specific command pattern:
 ```